Training and qualifications

 If you're already qualified

-If you already have a relevant qualification but you got it more than 3 years before you apply, you also need to have undertaken 20 hours of letting agency work training over the last 3 years.
+If you already have a relevant qualification but you got it more than 3 years before you apply, you also need to have had 20 hours of letting agency work training over the last 3 years.

 This must include at least 15 hours of formal training which could consist of:

-You should have a documented evidence (like a certificate) showing that you got the training or that you delivered it.
+You should have documented evidence (like a certificate) showing that you got the training or that you delivered it.

 The rest of the hours needed can be informal training.
 This may include:

 - interactive discussions with experts

 - reading and writing articles on letting agency work

 Organisations based outside Scotland